Q. What are Katahdins?

 Q. Are Katahdins resistant to gastro-intestinal parasites (worms)?

 A. As a breed, Katahdins are more resistant to gastro-intestinal parasites (worms) than wooled sheep.
 According to various research studies, their resistance is intermediate between wooled sheep and unimproved hair sheep breeds such as the St. Croix and Barbados Blackbelly.
 Generally, Katahdins will not require anthelmintic treatment as often as wooled sheep.
-However, lambs are still susceptible to worm infections, especially those raised in warm, humid environments.
+However, lambs are still susceptible to worm infections, especially those grazed in warm, humid environments.
 As with other breeds, Katahdins, especially lambs, should be closely monitored for clinical signs of internal parasitism and the need for anthelmintic treatment.
-The National Sheep Improvement Program (NSIP) is a genetic evaluation program which Katahdin breeders can use to identify animals that are more resistant to internal parasites. ↑
+The National Sheep Improvement Program (NSIP) is a quantitative genetic evaluation program which Katahdin breeders can use to identify animals that are more resistant to internal parasites.
+Virginia Tech also conducted a ram performance test, in which ram lambs are challenged with parasites. ↑

 Q. Are Katahdin sheep "easy-care?"